betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-# Help flatten the curve: Keep your work area clean
+# Cleaning your work surfaces: One way to help flatten the curve

 **Hero Image:**